mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

   reply.
 If the server sets moreToCome, it MUST continue streaming replies without awaiting further requests.
 Between replies it MUST wait until the server's topologyVersion.counter is incremented or maxAwaitTimeMS elapses, whichever comes first.
+If the reply includes ``ok: 0`` the server MUST NOT set the moreToCome flag.
-- On a topology change that changes the horizon parameters, the server will return a SplitHorizonChange error.
-This behavior will be the same for both the exhaust and non-exhaust cases of streamable isMaster.
-In the exhaust case, returning an error will close the exhaust stream between the server and client.
+- On a topology change that changes the horizon parameters, the server will close all application connections.

 Example awaitable isMaster conversation: